async-devil/firstExpressSite/api/README.md

 Callback have two arguments error and response
 * Errors:
 There are 2 error types, **404** and **403**
-Error 404 errors you that place you wish to find is missing in data base Error 403 errors you that server ther contains data is not responding or if you work on local host, your internet conection is corrupted
+Error **404** errors you that place you wish to find is missing in data base.
+Error **403** errors you that server ther contains data is not responding or if you work on local host, your internet conection is corrupted.
-Before each error there is a string that is informing you which API part has an error **For example:**
+Before each error there is a string that is informing you which API part has an error.
+For example:
 ```
 console.log(err, res)